yinchanted/mockup-comments/README.md

 :seven:/:two::six:
 - [x] looks good for the Tracker API v3 Overview + Change Log page, where it's not one single page from top to bottom.
 I don't think we have to make it one page, what's the real benefit of doing that actually?

+:seven:/:two::nine:
+- [ ] on the left navigation menu, can you add "Versions" below "Authentication"?
+- [ ] on the left navigation menu, when "Sandbox" is clicked on, it is changed to "Messaging API"
+- [ ] on the left navigation menu, change "Messaging API" to "Messaging", "Compliance API" to "Compliance"
+- [ ] on the left navigation menu, change "SWIFT Sandbox" to "Overview", it will have a small paragraph there.
+So under "Sandbox", there will be "Overview" and "Getting started"
+- [ ] on the left navigation menu, change "gpi for Corporates" to "Tracker g4c API"
+- [ ] can we make the header static (not disappearing) when we scroll down?
+- [ ] on the left navigation menu, "Documentation" is really needed?
+Or replace it with the bread crumbs?
+I think it's better to show only one of the two.
+- [ ] update the title from "Documentation" to "Reference"

 ## Support:
 :seven:/:two::three: